- Part of

-Twitch is a popular live streaming platform for videogames and its community of fans from across the world.
+Twitch is a popular live streaming platform for videogames and its community of fans from across the world, with over 30 million daily active users.
 The app allows gamers and gaming fans to watch their favourite gamers play and chat as part of a community with other fans from around the world.
 You cannot join a live game in Twitch, but you can use the platform to chat with other fans whilst watching a game being live streamed.
 Although gaming is the dominant part of Twitch, it also allows the sharing of a range of other content with categories for users to browse on other topics.
 Other themes include music and arts, E-sports, fitness and chat.

 Official age rating